Understanding The Rules of Agency in Iowa

 Seller Agency in Iowa

 Let’s start with Seller Agency.
-If you are selling a home there are rules the listing agent must abide by.
+If you are selling a home there are rules the listing agent must follow.
 These are laid out in the Seller’s Agency Agreement – a written contract that is signed by both the seller and the agent.
 Basically the listing agent agrees to act in the best interests of the seller at all times.
+That means if you’re a buyer and call the listing agent hoping for information about the house or the sellers circumstances that will be of benefit to you, you’ll be out of luck.
+The agent is not permitted to share seller information with buyers, or with anyone else for that matter.

-The agent agrees to represent the seller in the sale of the home under the understanding that the goal is to negotiate the highest price and best possible terms for the seller.
+The most important aspect of seller agency is that the agent agrees to represent the seller in the sale of the home under the understanding that the goal is to negotiate the highest price and best possible terms for the seller.

 Dual Agency in Iowa